 This is an older version of the TAO User Guide, click here for the documentation of the most recent release, TAO 3.3.

 Tests may be assembled on almost any computer that has access to TAO.
-However, the capability to share Tests will be useful in certain situations.
-For instance, a department may have standard performance expectations for its most basic courses, and these may be determined by a single Test distributed to all the teachers of the department.
-Tests can be shared in a few easy steps.
+However, there will be situations in which sharing Tests will be useful.
+For instance, a department may have standard performance expectations for its most basic courses, and these might be determined by a singular Test distributed to the department's several teachers .
+The ability to share Tests becomes essential in just such a situation.
+Doing this takes only a few easy steps.

-Creating a new class (i.e. a new folder) allows you to place tests in a distinct location in order to be transferred from one computer to another.
-When doing this, the test class can be renamed in the Edit test class dialog box in the field marked Label.
-Clicking the blue Save button will create the class.
+Creating a new class, or a new folder, allows the user to place Tests in an organized location in which they can be made ready to be transferred from one machine to another.
+When doing this, where it says Edit test class in the canvas area, find the field marked Label.
+Here the Test class can be renamed, if desired.
+Hitting the blue Save button will create the class.

-This selects the Tests which are to be exported.
+This selects the Tests that will be exported.

-6. Select the location to which you want to export your Test, and then click Save.
+Step 4: Select the location on which to export your Test, and then save.

-The Test can then be transferred either to a data storage device or a computer network.
-The next step in the transfer is to import the test onto the desired computer.
+The Test will then be available to transfer either by data storage device or over a computer network.
+The next step in the transfer is to import the Test onto the desired computer.